June-Skeeter/Module6_GEOS270/docs/Content.md

 ### QC10

-Our guest speaker Alysha is the ______ for Peace Geeks, a non-profit that builds digital tools to strengthen communities in the pursuit of peace.
-Peace Geeks is developing an app called ______ to help newcomers to BC find information and connect with services .
+Our guest speaker Alysha is the ______ for Peace Geeks, a non-profit that builds digital tools that provide refugees and immigrants crucial knowledge to take charge of their migration journeys.
+Peace Geeks developed an app called ______ to help newcomers to British Columbia and Manitoba find information and connect with free services.